VoicenterTeam/openimss/README.md

-# docker_open5gs
+# OpenIMSs

-Docker files to build and run open5gs in a docker
+Docker files to build and run open5gs with grafana and qyrn stuck

 ## Tested Setup

 Docker host machine

-- Ubuntu 22
+- Ubuntu 22.04

 SDRs tested with srsLTE eNB

-- Ettus USRP B210
+- Ettus USRP B210 or Chinese compatible 😉

-UERANSIM (gNB + UE) simulator

 ## Build and Execution Instructions